cs3org/OCM-API/CONTRIBUTING.md

 # Contributing Guidelines

-Our [issue tracker](https://github.com/cs3org/OCM-API/issues) can be used to discuss problems or additions to the current or next version of the Open Cloud Mesh API specification.
+Our [Issues tracker](https://github.com/cs3org/OCM-API/issues) can be used to discuss problems or additions to the current or next version of the Open Cloud Mesh API specification.
+Additionally, in our [Discussions forum](https://github.com/cs3org/OCM-API/discussions) you are welcome to bring up ideas, questions, and any other item that may be of interest for Open Cloud Mesh.

 Please follow these guidelines before opening an issue: